markfinger/python-react/README.md

 In production environments, you should ensure that `RENDER` is set to True.

 You will want to run the render server under whatever supervisor process suits your need.
-Depending on your setup, you may need to change the `RENDER_URL` setting to reflect your setup.
+Depending on your setup, you may need to change the `RENDER_URL` setting to reflect your environment.

-When the render server wrapper connects to the JS process, it adds a `?hash=<SHA1>` parameter to the url.
-The hash parameter is generated from the serialized data that is sent in the request's body and is intended for consumption by caching layers.
+When the render server wrapper connects to the JS process, it adds a `?hash=...` parameter to the url.
+The hash parameter is a SHA-1 hash of the serialized data that is sent in the request's body and is intended for consumption by caching layers.

 Depending on your load, you may want to put a reverse proxy in front of the render server.
 Be aware that